incubyte/incubyte.github.io/content/blog/dead-code.md

 ### Security issues

 Security issues in dead code are still security issues.
-This means the attacker may still exploit a SQL injection in dead code to retrieve unauthorized data, or worst, to delete data!
+This means the attacker may still exploit a SQL injection in dead code to retrieve unauthorsized data, or worst, to delete data!
 There are only two ways to prevent such security threats: either delete the dead code or fix your dead code's security vulnerabilities.

 ### Impact on coupling